snowch/vastdata_siem_demo/README.md

 This application is usually deployed alongside traditional SIEM solutions like Splunk.

 > [!NOTE]
-> This demo is currently focused on function rather than performance and scale.
+> This demo currently focuses on function rather than performance and scale.
 Those aspects will be the focus of a later phase.

 ## Architecture